IT-STAR-Technology/citrix-hypervisor-sdk/docs/overview.md

-    The results of all side-effecting operations (for example: object creation, deletion, and parameter changes) are persisted in a server-side database that is managed by XenServer.
+    The results of all side-effecting operations (for example: object creation, deletion, and parameter changes) are persisted in a server-side database that is managed by Citrix Hypervisor.

 -  **An event mechanism.**